-Since the onset of the COVID-19 pandemic, we have been focused on keeping our employees safe, helping our clients stay connected, and ensuring our markets operate efficiently through this period of unprecedented market volatility.
+Since the onset of the COVID-19 pandemic, we have been focused on keeping our employees safe, helping our clients stay connected and ensuring our markets operate efficiently through this period of unprecedented market volatility.
 We have implemented a series of measures to protect the health and safety of our employees.
-By mid-March 2020, nearly all of our employees around the world were working remotely.
-Most continue to work remotely.
+Our successful transition to remote work, nearly two years ago, reflected our commitment to keeping employees safe, helping clients succeed and playing a positive role in markets.
+Those same priorities guide our approach to our robust and safe return to the office.
+Beginning in June 2021, many roles within Tradeweb had transitioned to a hybrid approach in our return to the office plans.
+Our creative and flexible return to the office plans aim to keep driving our business forward and allow safe collaboration and positive team dynamics.
+We will continue to monitor the impact of COVID-19, including any related variants, and will adjust our plans accordingly.

 In light of the market volatility and economic disruption that has arisen in the wake of the pandemic, we have worked closely with our clients to provide flexible, stable, resilient and secure access to our platforms across our multi-asset offerings so they can reliably manage their core cash and derivatives needs in the diverse geographic, product and customer sector markets we serve.
 Our employees and clients together have adapted to working remotely.
-We believe the strong volumes we experienced on our platforms in March 2020 and since are reflective of these factors.